nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 Building with overlays
 ======================

-To build with a Kconfig overlay, it must be passed to the build system, as shown in the following example:
+To build with a Kconfig overlay, pass it to the build system using the ``OVERLAY_CONFIG`` CMake variable, as shown in the following example:

 .. code-block:: console